connelhooley/AkkaTestingHelpers/README.md

 This example results in the following: TestProbes that are replacing `ChildActor` instances, will receive `SutActor.Save` messages and reply with upper-cased `ChildActor.ModifiedSave` messages.
 You can then test that the actor under test handles messages from its children correctly, without having to use the full implementation of the child.

-### Asserting The Supervisor Stratergies That Children Are Created With
+### Asserting The Supervisor Strategies That Children Are Created With

 ``` csharp
 public class Example : TestKit